IntersectMBO/credential-manager/doc/read-the-docs-site/orchestrator-cli/resign-membership.rst

-.. _resign_delegation:
+.. _resign_membership:

-Resigning from the Delegation Group
+Resigning from the Membership Group
 ===================================

-Members of the delegation group are able to voluntarily resign their group membership.
+Members of the membership group are able to voluntarily resign their group membership.

 Step 1: Creating the assets
 ---------------------------

-Say ``child-6`` wants to resign from the delegation group.
+Say ``child-1`` wants to resign from the membership group.
 To build the transaction assets to remove them, you can use the following commands:

 .. code-block:: bash

    $ fetch-cold-nft-utxo
-   $ orchestrator-cli resign-delegation \
+   $ orchestrator-cli resign-membership \
      --utxo-file cold-nft.utxo \
-     --delegation-cert example-certificates/children/child-6/child-6-cert.pem \
+     --membership-cert example-certificates/children/child-1/child-1-cert.pem \
-     --out-dir resign-child-6
+     --out-dir resign-child-1
-   WARNING: delegation group has fewer than 3 members.
+   WARNING: membership group has fewer than 3 members.
 This allows a single user to sign off on actions.
 The recommended minimum group size is 3.

 We see the tool issue a warning that a 2-member group size allows one person to act unilaterally.
 In a real world situation, you would want to avoid these situations, but we can ignore it for now.